thaolt/cacheextreme/README.md

 Introduction
 ------------

 Cache Extreme is an Free and Open Source plugin for Oxwall Social Software.
 Help you clear cache.
-Currently support Template Cache and Backend Cache, more are coming soon.
+Currently support Template Cache, Backend Cache, themes static cache, and plugins static caches, more is coming soon.

 LICENSE
 -------